LlamaTheDark/cs260-cp4/README.md

 - get a list of all notes which have a requested tag belonging to them (i.e. a tag in their tag array)
 - edit a note

-The back end is implemented with Node, Express and MongoDB.
+The back end is implemented with Node, Express, and MongoDB.

 ### Other Notes: